-Are you a Social Entrepreneur with a strong passion to run an enterprise that has an exceptional social and/or environmental impact?
+Are you a social entrepreneur with a strong passion to create an exceptional social and/or environmental impact?
 Are you looking for growth capital?

 We are keen to share our know how, especially when it comes to increasing and expanding the social impact of your company.
 Our expertise is to find the right financing solution for you to ensure the sustainability and social impact of your business.

 - Preparing investment readiness by developing your business model and your business plan towards financial plausibility from the point of view of future investors